intel-analytics/BigDL-2.x/README.md

  - [Orca](#getting-started-with-orca): seamlessly scale out TensorFlow, PyTorch and Keras programs for Big Data (using Spark & Ray)
  - [RayOnSpark](#getting-started-with-rayonspark): run Ray programs directly on Big Data clusters
- - [BigDL Extensions](#getting-started-with-bigdl-extensions): high level Spark ML pipeline and Keras-like APIs for BigDL
+ - [BigDL Extensions](#getting-started-with-bigdl-extensions): high-level Spark ML pipeline and Keras-like APIs for BigDL
  - [Zouwu](#getting-started-with-zouwu): scalable time series analysis using AutoML

 For more information, you may [read the docs](https://analytics-zoo.readthedocs.io/).